-- a. a couple of assignments on numerical methods - b. a couple of assignments on statistics and error propagation - deriving rest-frame absolute magnitudes and colors of stars, and building the H-R diagram and color-color diagrams. - d. measuring the acceleration of the expansion of the universe and the amount of dark energy in the present-day universe - e. measure the velocity field and rotation curve of a galaxy - f. deriving the HR diagram for a young open cluster (e.g., M67, NGC2420, or NGC6791) and an old globular cluster (e.g., M2, or NGC5466) of stars, and fit them with stellar isochrones to derive their ages. - g. measuring the total magnitude/luminosity and colors of a galaxy - h. measuring and modeling the brightness profile of galaxy into bulge and disk - i. construct stellar mass maps of a galaxy
+- a. a couple of assignments of statistics and error propagation - b. measuring the acceleration of the expansion of the universe and the amount of dark energy in the present-day universe - c. deriving the HR diagram for a young open cluster (e.g., M67, NGC2420, or NGC6791) and an old globular cluster (e.g., M2, or NGC5466) of stars, and fit them with stellar isochrones to derive their ages. - d. measuring the total magnitude/luminosity and colors of a galaxy - e. measuring and modeling the brightness profile of galaxy into bulge and disk - f. construct stellar mass maps of a galaxy - g. measure the rotation curve of a galaxy - h. combine d->g to determine the amount of dark matter in a galaxy

-Work submitted late
+Work submitted late: